secure-systems-lab/dsse/protocol.md

 Out of band:

--   Agree on a PAYLOAD_TYPE and cryptographic details, optionally including KEYID and trusted root certificates.
+-   Agree on a PAYLOAD_TYPE and cryptographic details, optionally including KEYID and trusted root certificates and constraints.

 To sign: